corywatilo/corywatilo/README.md

 # Cory Watilo
 _Sounds like WADDLE-low_

 I design interfaces and user experiences for web software.
-My wife and I live in an RV and travel fulltime.
+My wife and I lived in an RV and traveled fulltime until we recently settled down in Tampa, Florida.
 You can follow our adventures on Instagram at [@summerwithyouuu](https://www.instagram.com/summerwithyouuu/).

 <img src="https://user-images.githubusercontent.com/154479/147385734-18fa43b4-0534-4922-b1bc-b3f43e184db4.jpg" alt="Cory, Tara & Reverie" style="float: right; width: 300px;" />